-Here are the albums Syd Barrett contributed, ranked worst to best.
+Here are the albums Syd Barrett contributed to, ranked worst to best.

 Syd Barrett’s Albums Ranked from worst to best